Nico7777777/NIST-security-validator/README.md

 # Autocorrelation Test:

 The purpose of this test is to determine possible correlations within a sequence of n bits (non-cyclic) and its shifted version.
 For the sequence to be truly random, it should be independent of a new sequence obtained by a logical shift (to the left) of a given length (called the autocorrelation distance), so the degree of correlation of the generated sequence should be very small, as close to 0 as possible.

+A brief description of the used functions:

+## check_len:
+The function receives as arguments a vector of bytes and its length, an integer, and checks if a valid sequence has been entered, if the length of the read vector matches the number n.

+## check_interval:
+The function receives as arguments 3 integers x, y, and n, and has the role of checking that 1 <= x <= y <= [n/2], where y will be associated with d, the length of the shift.
+The user thus has the possibility to enter an interval for the length of the shift from which the algorithm will extract natural numbers, for greater precision of the autocorrelation test, as it is recommended to check the sequence with as many shift lengths as possible.

+## autocorrelation():
+User-entered data is read: the length of the bit sequence, the corresponding sequence, the significance level alpha, and the ends of the interval from which the length for the shift, d, will be extracted.
+In a repetitive for loop, I will iterate through the initial bit sequence and extract into a vector, new_secv, the values obtained by the xor operation between the elements at position i and (i + d), for i from 0 to (n-d-1), and this sum will represent the number of bits in sequence n s that differ from the bits in the shifted version.
+With the help of this sum, I calculate the test statistic, then check if the p_value, i.e., the probability of making a Type I error (rejecting the null hypothesis H0, although it is true), which is then compared to the significance level (the maximum probability with which the null hypothesis H0 is rejected).

 # Serial Test: